 Wear Matching Pajama Sets

-Going to bed on Christmas eve and the entire family waking up in matching pajamas is just so cute!
+Going to bed on Christmas Eve and waking up to the whole family in matching pajamas?
+Yeah, it’s cheesy—but it’s also ridiculously cute!

 Christmas Morning Family Photo